owise1/liblib/readme.md

 NOTE: This project is primarily a specification.
 However it also contains instructions on how to [create your own](docs/raspberry-pi.md) and an initial implementation.

+## What Will it do?

+* Become a wireless access point that users can connect to and access the contents via HTTP ✓
+* Locate and connect to other liblibs via wifi ✓ (partially)
+* Automatically sync their contents

 ## In The Wild

 ![la-nube-oscura](docs/assets/lanubeoscura.jpg)